-- 1. The aim of the diploma course is to equip participants with the range of knowledge and skills necessary to work with clients as a counsellor/psychotherapist and to provide the necessary training for them to later apply for COSCA accreditation as a counsellor/psychotherapist. - 2.
+- 1. The aim of the diploma course is to equip participants with the range of knowledge and skills necessary to work with clients as a counsellor/psychotherapist and to provide the necessary training for them to later apply for COSCA accreditation as a counsellor/psychotherapist.
+Should the course involve training and/or practice in counselling children and young people, participants should be equipped with the knowledge, skills and competencies to work with children and young people (as per the 'COSCA Competencies for Counselling Children and Young people, Guidelines for Training Organisations, Practitioners and Trainees' which can be found on the COSCA website under 'Counselling for Children'.) - 2.
 Participants should leave the course at ease, confident and competent to begin counselling. - 3.
-The course should help participants develop a high level of counselling skills and to integrate those skills into the counselling/psychotherapeutic process.
+The course should help participants develop a high level of counselling skills and to integrate those skills into the counselling/psychotherapeutic process. - 4.
+The course should foster participants' personal development and insight and should provide a safe environment where attitudes damaging to the counselling/psychotherapeutic process can be challenged.

-- 4. The course should foster participants' personal development and insight and should provide a safe environment where attitudes damaging to the counselling/psychotherapeutic process can be challenged. - 5.
+Charity Registered in Scotland No. SC018887 Charitable Company Limited by Guarantee Registered in Scotland No. 142360 COSCA Diploma in Counselling - Validation Guidelines 5.
 The course should help participants understand the variety of social, cultural and religious backgrounds in which they will be expected to work as counsellors/psychotherapists.